Support for victims of crime

 Victim Assist Queensland provides financial assistance to victims of violent crime in Queensland to help them recover.
 Victim Assist can only provide financial assistance to victims of violent crime, including domestic violence, who were injured by another person or due to dangerous driving (person on person crime).

 Victim Assist may also be able to provide financial assistance to witnesses of violent crime, parent secondary victims, or close relatives of a victim who died due to violence.
-Learn more about who they can assist.
+Learn more about who Victim Assist can help.

 Victim Assist may be able to provide: